siderolabs/talos/website/content/docs/v0.10/Reference/cli.md

 ### Options

 ```
       --additional-sans strings             additional Subject-Alt-Names for the APIServer certificate
-      --config-patch string         patch generated machineconfigs
+      --config-patch string                 patch generated machineconfigs (applied to all node types)
+      --config-patch-control-plane string   patch generated machineconfigs (applied to 'init' and 'controlplane' types)
+      --config-patch-join string            patch generated machineconfigs (applied to 'join' type)
       --dns-domain string                   the dns domain to use for cluster (default "cluster.local")
   -h, --help                                help for config
       --install-disk string                 the disk to install to (default "/dev/sda")
       --install-image string                the image used to perform an installation (default "ghcr.io/talos-systems/installer:latest")
       --kubernetes-version string           desired kubernetes version to run
   -o, --output-dir string                   destination to output generated files
   -p, --persist                             the desired persist value for configs (default true)
       --registry-mirror strings             list of registry mirrors to use in format: <registry host>=<mirror URL>
       --talos-version string                the desired Talos version to generate config for (backwards compatibility, e.g. v0.8)
       --version string                      the desired machine config version to generate (default "v1alpha1")
       --with-docs                           renders all machine configs adding the documentation for each field (default true)
       --with-examples                       renders all machine configs with the commented examples (default true)
 ```

 ### Options inherited from parent commands